-This flexibly designed program provides an exemption from some first-year subjects for the high achieving student.
+This flexibly designed programme provides an exemption from some first-year subjects for the high achieving student.

 English Requirements for international students

-The following level of English is required to gain admission to this program:
+The following level of English is required to gain admission to this programme:

 UOW College: English for Tertiary Studies: Credit (weighted average mark of 50 overall and minimum 50 in Academic Reading and Writing)